ON THIS PAGE:

 Since in practice most people who are offered an ACE

-inhibitor will be offered benazepril, much of what is stated below focuses
+inhibitor will be offered benazepril, much of what is discussed below focuses

 on this medication, particularly since almost all the research into the